 Ministry of Health’s advice on infant formula and breastfeeding

 The Ministry of Health promotes breastfeeding as the best source of food for infants and recommends that New Zealand mothers breastfeed their babies exclusively to around 6 months of age, with continued breastfeeding until at least 12 months of age, and beyond.
-You can find out more at Food and Nutrition Guidelines for Healthy Infants and Toddlers (Aged 0–2): A background paper.
+You can find out more at Healthy Eating Guidelines for New Zealand Babies and Toddlers (0-2 years old).

 New Zealand guidelines to manage fluoride in infant formula